kefirRzevo/Stack/README.md

 ## Introduction

-This is a repository for my stack.
+This is my own version of typical data structure - stack.
+You can use canary or hash protection in file config.h.
+There is a dump in logfiles directory.

 ## How to use

-Everything you need to test my stack, is just copying these next strings to your terminal/console.
+Everything you need to test my stack, is just copying For usage in your terminal/console.

 For usage: